Design + illustration

 Workshopped in schools.
 The students created the ‘hero’ they wanted: a seagull pierate named Percy!
 These two are a selection of the comic strips created to advise children and parents when to keep kids out of school with illness.

-Concept and design for London-wide recruitment advertising campaign covering Tube platforms, train and bus stations, newspapers and online.
+Concept and design for ongoing London-wide recruitment advertising campaign covering Tube platforms, train and bus stations, newspapers and online.

 Pen and ink llustrations for wedding invitation postcards.